Alobeast/audio_ingester/README.md

 # WAV file Parser
 This Ruby script processes WAV audio files from a specified input directory, extracts metadata, and generates XML files containing this metadata for each processed file.

+## System Requirements

+Ruby Version: Developed and tested with Ruby 3.2.1

 ## Dependencies

 The script uses the nokogiri and wavefile gems, which are not included in the standard Ruby library.